lake-wg/edhoc/draft-ietf-lake-traces.md

 ## Key Update

-Key update is defined in {{Section J of I-D.ietf-lake-edhoc}}.
+Key update is defined in {{Section H of I-D.ietf-lake-edhoc}}.

     EDHOC_KeyUpdate( context ):
     PRK_out = EDHOC_KDF( PRK_out, 11, context, hash_length )
             = HKDF-Expand( PRK_out, info, hash_length )

-where hash_length is the length of the output of the EDHOC hash function, context for KeyUpdate is
+where hash_length is the length in bytes of the output of the EDHOC hash function, and context for KeyUpdate is

 ~~~~~~~~
 context for KeyUpdate (Raw Value) (16 bytes)